mattschlosser/php-totp/README.md

 ### Hashing algorithms

-TOTP supports three hashing algorithms - SHA1, SHA256 and SHA512.
+TOTP supports three hashing algorithms - **SHA1**, **SHA256** and **SHA512**.
 The strongest is SHA512, while the default specified in the RFC is SHA1 (for compatibility with HOTP).
 As noted above, you should check that the authenticator apps that you are targeting for your users support the algorithm you are intending to use before customising it.

 The `Totp` class provides constants representing all supported hashing algorithms, and you are strongly encouraged to use these to avoid exceptions in your app.
-Using the constants protects your code against changes to the underlying values that are used to represent the algorithms, and will provide you with a pain-free upgrade path for your app if/when _php-totp_ is updated to use a PHP8.1 enumeration for specifying hash algorithms.
+Using the constants future-proofs your app against a potential future update of _php-totp_ to use a PHP8.1 enumeration for specifying hash algorithms.

 To use SHA256 create your `Totp` instances like this: